 But as the federal government soon discovered, protecting such land as “a public park or pleasuring-ground for the benefit and enjoyment of the people” also necessitated protections for the region’s natural resources if future generations were to enjoy these places as well.

-Now, 147 years later, NPS is charged with weighing visitor demand with ecosystem needs.
+Now, nearly 150 years later, NPS is charged with weighing visitor demand with ecosystem needs as the desire to recreate on these public lands has skyrocketed.
 “Our mission is to preserve national parks for their enjoyment today and for generations to come,” says Jeff Olson, chief of NPS’ Office of Science Communications.
 “That means we manage for preservation of the resource first and use the science of visitor use management to balance preservation with use.
 This makes sure that visitors have a world-class experience and that tomorrow’s visitors will have that same opportunity.”

 The opportunities afforded by these natural wonders, however, are both a blessing and a curse as parks have become overrun with tourists hoping to capture their experience in 1,200-by-800 pixels.

-Between 2000 and 2018, park visitation — meaning visitors to all 418 of the nation’s national parks, monuments and historic sites — increased by just over 32 million people for a total of more than 318 million visitors; this represents the third highest visitation record since record keeping began in 1904.
+Between 2000 and 2019, park visitation — meaning visitors to all 419 of the nation’s national parks, monuments and historic sites — increased by approximately 41 million people for a total of more than 327.5 million visitors; this represents the third highest visitation record since record keeping began in 1904.
 In that year, just 120,690 people toured what were then the country’s five national parks.

 Some blame social media sites like Instagram for the spike in national park visitation as travelers, lured by awe-inspiring photos, flock to these areas.
 Whatever the cause, national parks, along with their ecosystems, are paying the price for their splendor.

-In many of the nation’s most popular parks — places like Acadia, the Grand Canyon, Zion, Yellowstone and Yosemite — congested roadways, parking lots and trails are just one indicator of the growing problems precipitated by skyrocketing attendance.
+In many of the nation’s most popular parks — places like Great Smoky Mountains National Park, the Grand Canyon, Zion and Yosemite — congested roadways, parking lots and trails are just one indicator of the growing problems precipitated by skyrocketing attendance.
 Some sites see as many as tens of thousands of cars each day during peak seasons, The Guardian reports.
 One study even revealed in the parks levels of ozone — a major air pollutant — matching those of the nation’s largest cities.